 Do you often look at your freezer and wonder what wine would go well with the pork dish you plan to make?
 Have you always wanted to make a mark on your guests by putting your best foot forward, serving delicious meat and wine you make?
-We have it all for you here.
+We have it all for you here, so grab your best wine glasses and pour yourself a drink and enjoy the read.

 If you have decided to roast the pork belly, then the German Riesling is the one to pick for your shelves.
 It works nicely because of its natural sweetness.
 It also has a good amount of acidity that creates magic.